 - No nonsense lace-up training shoe, has a padded tongue and collar, soft fit

-- Patented DuoMax dual-density midsole design, comfortable ride
+- Patented DuoMax double-density padded design, comfortable ride

-- GEL cushioning system keeps the heel protected
+- A cushioning system with Gel keeps the heel protected

 - Has SpEVA midsole for additional support

 - The padded tongue is known to feel a bit constricting in some cases

 2. Reebok Crossfit Nano 6

 It's an all round fit-enlivened coach with anatomical plan worked for lifting and brisk cuts

 Kevlar durability -mixed upper for assistance and assurance